 - Opportunity management

-- Activity/Task tracker (calls, emails, demo, meetings, follow-ups)
+- Activity/Task tracker (calls, emails, demos, meetings, follow-ups)

 - Notes interface (put comments against each contact)